Pollination syndrome: Biotic

+Insects

+Bees

 Bee-pollinated flowers can be very variable in their size, shape and colouration.
 They can be open and bowl-shaped ('actinomorphic', radially symmetrical) or more complex and non-radially symmetric ('zygomorphic'), as is the case with many peas and foxgloves.

 Some bee flowers tend to be yellow or blue, often with ultraviolet nectar guides and scent.
 Nectar, pollen, or both are offered as rewards in varying amounts.
 The sugar in the nectar tends to be sucrose-dominated.
 A few bees collect oil from special glands on the flower.

-Butterfly pollination (psychophily)
+Butterflies

 Butterfly-pollinated flowers tend to be large and showy, pink or lavender in colour, frequently have a landing area, and are usually scented.
 Since butterflies do not digest pollen (with one exception), more nectar is offered than pollen.
 The flowers have simple nectar guides with the nectaries usually hidden in narrow tubes or spurs, reached by the long tongue of the butterflies.

-Moth pollination (phalaenophily)
+Moths

 Among the more important moth pollinators are the hawk moths (Sphingidae).
 Their behaviour is similar to hummingbirds: they hover in front of flowers with rapid wingbeats.
 Most are nocturnal or crepuscular.
 So moth-pollinated flowers tend to be white, night-opening, large and showy with tubular corollas and a strong, sweet scent produced in the evening, night or early morning.
 Much nectar is produced to fuel the high metabolic rates needed to power their flight.

 Other moths (Noctuids, Geometrids, Pyralids, for example) fly slowly and settle on the flower.
 They do not require as much nectar as the fast-flying hawk moths, and the flowers tend to be small (though they may be aggregated in heads).

-Fly pollination (myophily and sapromyophily)
+Flies

-Myophilous plants tend not to emit a strong scent, are typically purple, violet, blue, and white, and have open dishes or tubes.
+Myophilous plants, those pollinated by flies, tend not to emit a strong scent, are typically purple, violet, blue, and white, and have open dishes or tubes.

-Sapromyophilous plants try to attract flies which normally visit dead animals or dung.
+Sapromyophilous plants attract flies which normally visit dead animals or dung.
 Flowers mimic the odor of such objects.
 The plant provides them with no reward and they leave quickly unless it has traps to slow them down.
 Such plants are far less common than myophilous ones.

-Beetle pollination (cantharophily)
+Beetles

 Beetle-pollinated flowers are usually large, greenish or off-white in color and heavily scented.
 Scents may be spicy, fruity, or similar to decaying organic material.
 Most beetle-pollinated flowers are flattened or dish shaped, with pollen easily accessible, although they may include traps to keep the beetle longer.
 The plant's ovaries are usually well protected from the biting mouthparts of their pollinators.
 A number of cantharophilous plants are thermogenic, with flowers that can increase their temperature.
 This heat is thought to help further spread the scent, but the infrared light produced by this heat may also be visible to insects during the dark night, and act as a shining beacon to attract them.